 Australia had been the first export market for the British chocolate giant, Cadbury.
-In 1922, a consortium of the firms Cadbury, Fry and Pascall opened a factory at Claremont on the Derwent River in Hobart to manufacture cocoa, chocolate and other confectionery.
+In 1922, a consortium of the British firms Cadbury, Fry and Pascall opened a factory at Claremont on the Derwent River in Hobart to manufacture cocoa, chocolate and other confectionery.

 Introduced to Europe in the 16th century from South America, chocolate was a luxury and, for many years, regarded purely as a drink for the privileged.
 As the colonial powers of Europe expanded their empires around the globe, cacao plantations spread through the tropics in the Americas, Asia and Africa.
 By the early 19th century, the drink was within the financial reach of ordinary folk.

 John Cadbury set up a tea and coffee business in England in 1924.
 Some years later, he added chocolate to his range, making cocoa and drinking chocolate by grinding cacao beans in a mortar and pestle.
 His products were sold in cake form, and the drinks were prepared by scraping a little off and adding water or milk.

 The cocoa press was invented in 1828 in Holland.
 It removed much of the oil, or cocoa butter, from the beans, leaving a less greasy cocoa in powder form.
 By combining cocoa with sugar and cocoa butter, a solid form of chocolate could be created.
 Cadbury adopted the new technology, with a factory in Birmingham producing cocoa and chocolate.
 In 1879, production moved on to Bournville, where the Cadbury brothers (sons of John) built a model village to house the factory workers.
 The first international order the firm received was from their representative in Australia, in 1881.
 Some 40 years later, in 1922, the Cadbury-Fry-Pascall factory opened in Hobart.